* Dollar/yen retreats after hitting high of 90.25 yen

 By Anooja Debnath

-large bets against the currency in case easing measures expected
+bets against the currency in case monetary easing measures

 The yen is likely to stay firm until the BOJ's policy

-decision is known after the two-day meeting ends on Tuesday.
+decision is known when the two-day meeting ends on Tuesday.
 The

 central bank, which is expected to double its inflation target